safe-global/safe-docs/pages/api-service-architecture.md

 ## Safe Transaction Service

-The Transaction Service uses tracing in Mainnet/Goerli and Gnosis Chain and event indexing in other chains to keep track of transactions related to Safe contracts.
-One instance of the Transaction Service runs per supported network (Mainnet, Goerli, Gnosis Chain, Polygon, etc.).
+The Transaction Service uses tracing in Mainnet/Sepolia and Gnosis Chain and event indexing in other chains to keep track of transactions related to Safe contracts.
+One instance of the Transaction Service runs per supported network (Mainnet, Sepolia, Gnosis Chain, Polygon, etc.).

 ## Safe Config Service